Tch1b0/myDSB/README.md

 ### Adapt icon and splash screen

-This should be executed right after building
+This should be executed right after building.

 ```
 $ npm run resources
 ```

+## Contributing

+If you want to contribute, make sure to read [CONTRIBUTING.md](./CONTRIBUTING.md) first.

+## License

+Licensed under the [GNU-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

 ## Built with